 Don’t limit your limitations.
 It’s an easy thing to do when you’re struggling with health issues or some sort of disability.
-I know this first hand, and it’s something I’ve personally struggled with.
+I know this first hand because it’s something that I’ve personally struggled with.

 Chronic means on-going.
 And that’s exactly what it feels like–as if it will never let up.
 When you’re persistently ill you begin to feel as if this is your whole identity.
 Your life becomes limited by the things that ale you; limited by your lack of energy; limited by pain; by depression or anxiety; limited by the lack of mobility; the lack of finances, and the list can go on.

 “Two are better than one, because they have a good return for their labor: If either of them falls down, one can help the other up.
 But pity anyone who falls and has no one to help them up.
 Also, if two lie down together, they will keep warm.
 But how can one keep warm alone?
 Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken.”
 Ecclesiastes 4:9-12

 It’s so easy for me to lose myself in all of the things that seem to be working against us, and at times I’ve felt so much older than I truly am.
 When I look to my future (health wise) I think of my grandma, and how fragile she seemed to me; her lack of strength and her dizzy spells, and yet, she lived to ninety-three years of age.

 We aren’t limited by what looks like a limitation on the surface-–whether it seems so through our own eyes, or someone else’s eyes.
 Through God’s eyes we are limitless, and He is able to make all grace (His inexhaustible supply of free gifts, for every good work.) abound (exist in large numbers or amounts) to you.